BBC-Esq/ctranslate2-faster-whisper-transcriber/README.md

 > If you intend to use CUDA acceleration, you must also install [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive).
   > * Unfortuantely, Ctranslate2 does not currentlly support gpu-acceleration on AMD GPUs or Apple's metal/mps.
 However, CPU acceleration still works.

-Step1 - Download the latest releaze ZIP file, extract to a folder.
+Step1 - Download the latest release ZIP file and extract to a folder.

 Step2 - Within the folder containing ```main.py```, create a command prompt and create a virtual environment by running:
 ```